carlesfernandez/docker-gnsssdr/README.md

 ## Build docker image

 This step is not needed if you have pulled the image.
-If you want to build the Docker image on you own, go to the repository root folder and run the following
+If you want to build the Docker image on your own, go to the repository root folder and run the following
 command:

      $ docker build -t carlesfernandez/docker-gnsssdr .

-You can change `carlesfernandez/docker-gnsssdr` at your own preference.
+You can change the tag `carlesfernandez/docker-gnsssdr` at your own preference.

 ## Copyright and License